thebrumby/HotWalletClaimer/README.md

 As mentioned earlier, you may enter more than one seed phrase, with each one on a separate line.

 Inspired by https://github.com/vannszs/HotWalletBot.git

+⚠️ Warning: While this Python script is openly available on GitHub, transparent in its code, and devoid of any malicious intent, it's crucial to understand its potential risks.
+The debugging function of this script generates screenshots of your login stages directly on your local machine and stores your seed phrases, unencrypted, in a text file named seeds.txt.

+⚠️ Risk Assessment:

+Local Machine Usage: Given that the script operates locally, there's minimal risk associated with its usage on a personal machine not accessible by others.
+Seed Phrase Storage: Storing sensitive information, such as seed phrases, in an unencrypted text file poses a significant security concern.
+Account Vulnerability: Accounts with high monetary value should not be used with this script due to the inherent security risks involved.
+💡 Recommendations:

+Privacy Concerns: Avoid installing this script on a machine accessible by others, especially in shared or public environments.
+Sensitive Information: Refrain from entering seed phrases associated with accounts holding significant monetary value.
+Usage Context: This script is primarily intended for use in scenarios where security is less critical, such as experimenting with the "Claim Hot" game.
+⚠️ Disclaimer: The developers of this script do not assume responsibility for any misuse or unauthorized access to sensitive information.
+Users are advised to exercise caution and discretion when utilizing this tool.

+By understanding the risks and exercising appropriate caution, users can maximize the benefits of this script while minimizing potential security vulnerabilities.
+Remember, your security is paramount.
+Stay vigilant and informed!